nicholsn/ohbm-seattle.github.com/source/_posts/2013-04-01-ohbm-cloud-hack-announced.markdown

 __Preliminary judging session:__ Wednesday 1:30-3:00pm

-- Judge-nominated projects pitch for 4 minute (5 slides) and one minute questions
+- Judge-nominated projects pitch for 4 minute (5 slides) with one minute for questions
 - A maximum of 15 projects will be presented in this session
 - Judges select 2 per Challenge for final session on Thursday
 - Finalists may “pour it on” overnight